Liberty Alliance: Identity assurance framework

 The Liberty Alliance began work on its identity assurance framework in 2008.
 The Identity Assurance Framework (IAF) detailed four identity assurance levels designed to link trusted identity-enabled enterprise, social networking and Web applications together based on business rules and security risks associated with each level.
 The four levels of assurance were outlined by a 2006 document from the US National Institute of Standards and Technology.

 The level of assurance provided is measured by the strength and rigor of the identity proofing process, the credential's strength, and the management processes the service provider applies to it.

 These four assurance levels were adopted by UK, Canada, and USA government services.

 Concordia project

 In 2007 the Liberty Alliance helped to found the Project Concordia, an independent initiative for harmonization identity specifications.
 It was active through 2008.

 Privacy and policy

 The alliance wrote papers on business and policy aspects of identity management.
 It hosted meetings in 2007 and 2008 to promote itself.

 Membership

-Management board members included AOL, British Telecom, Computer Associates (CA), Fidelity Investments, Intel, Internet Society (ISOC), Novell, Nippon Telegraph and Telephone (NTT), Oracle Corporation and Sun Microsystems.
+Management board members included AOL, British Telecom, Computer Associates (CA), Fidelity Investments, Intel, Internet Society (ISOC), Novell, Nippon Telegraph and Telephone (NTT), Vodafone, Oracle Corporation and Sun Microsystems.